🧙♂️ Welcome | The Hermit Way

 Companies with low valuations are often priced that way for a reason and should be approached cautiously, as they may be value traps.

-Additionally, it's crucial to adapt to various methods of gaging profitability to uncover hidden gems.
+Additionally, it's crucial to adapt to various methods of gauging profitability to uncover hidden gems.
 Investing in opportunities with high potential can be worthwhile, even if it involves the risk of short-term losses.

 For more information, check out Aswath Damodaran’s videos on valuation